Zadar: World War II

 Mussolini required the newly formed Nazi puppet-state, the so-called Independent State of Croatia (NDH) to hand over almost all of Dalmatia (including Split) to Italy under the Rome Treaties.

 The city became the center of a new Italian territorial entity, the Governorate of Dalmatia, including the enlarged province of Zara (now Zadar), the province of Cattaro (now Kotor), and the province of Spalato (Split).

 Under Italian rule, the Croats were subjected to a policy of forced assimilation.
 This created immense resentment among the Yugoslav people.
-The Yugoslav Partisan movement took root in Zadar, even though more than 70% of population of Zadar was Italian.
+The Yugoslav Partisan movement took root in Zadar, even though more than 70% of the population of Zadar was Italian.

 After Mussolini was removed from power on 25 July 1943, Italy signed an armistice with the Allies, which was announced on 8 September 1943, and the Italian army collapsed.
 Then on 12 September 1943, Mussolini was rescued by the Germans, and formed the Nazi-puppet Italian Social Republic.
 German troops (114th Jäger Division) entered Zadar on 10 September and took over.
-This avoided a temporary liberation by Partisans, as was the case in Split and Šibenik.
+This avoided a temporary liberation by Partisans in September 1943, as was the case in Split, Trogir and Šibenik.
 Zadar was placed under the control of the Italian Social Republic.

-The NDH proclaimed the Treaty of Rome to be void and occupied Dalmatia with German support.
-But the NDH was prevented from taking over Zadar on the grounds that Zadar itself was not subject to the conditions of the 1941 Treaty of Rome.
+The NDH proclaimed the Treaty of Rome to be void and occupied Dalmatia with German support but the NDH was prevented from taking over Zadar on the grounds that Zadar itself was not subject to the conditions of the 1941 Treaty of Rome.
 Despite this, NDH leader Ante Pavelić designated Zadar as the capital of the Sidraga-Ravni Kotari County, although the county administrator could not enter the city.

 During World War II, Zadar was bombed by the Allies, from November 1943 to October 1944.
 Estimated fatalities range from under 1,000, up to as many as 4,000 of the city's 20,000 inhabitants.
 Over the course of the bombing, 80% of the city's buildings were destroyed.
 Zadar has been called the "Dresden of the Adriatic" because of perceived similarities to the Allied bombing of Dresden.

 In late October 1944, the German army and most of the Italian civilian administration abandoned the city, except the Vice Prefect Giacomo Vuxani.
 On 31 October 1944, the Partisans seized the city, until then a part of Mussolini's Italian Social Republic.
 At the start of World War II, Zadar had a population of 24,000; by the end of 1944, this had decreased to 6,000.
 Though controlled by the Partisans, Zadar remained under nominal Italian sovereignty until the Paris Peace Treaties that took effect on 15 September 1947.
 After the war Dalmatian Italians of Zadar left Yugoslavia towards Italy (Istrian–Dalmatian exodus).